db-NeverRmore/CostManagement/README.md

 # CostManagement
 CostManagement is a personal finance management application developed using C# and WPF.
      It allows users to add, edit and delete expenses, as well as view the total balance.

+ # ATTENTION  ❗ ❗ ❗

+  The project was designed for training purposes, it will not be developed further.

-# Functions ❗
+# Functions
 - **Add Expenses**: Allows users to add new expenses by specifying a description, amount and date.
 - **Edit Expenses**: Allows users to edit existing expenses.
 - **Deleting Expenses**: Allows users to delete existing expenses.
 - **View Total Balance**: Displays the total balance of all expenses.

-# Installation for Windows ❗
+# Installation for Windows

  VARIANT 1️⃣